- About Us

 - Community members.

-The LIMElight Awards, which acknowledge and celebrate the many successes in the field, will also be presented at LIME Connection V.
+The LIMElight Awards, which acknowledge and celebrate the many successes in the field, were also presented at LIME Connection V.

-LIME Connection V is co-hosted by Charles Darwin University and Flinders University and is held under the auspices of Medical Deans Australia and New Zealand, the Australian Indigenous Doctors’ Association (AIDA) and Te Ohu Rata O Aotearoa (Te ORA) - Māori Medical Practitioners Association of Aotearoa.
+LIME Connection V was co-hosted by Charles Darwin University and Flinders University and was held under the auspices of Medical Deans Australia and New Zealand, the Australian Indigenous Doctors’ Association (AIDA) and Te Ohu Rata O Aotearoa (Te ORA) - Māori Medical Practitioners Association of Aotearoa.

 The Connection is an outcome of the Leaders in Indigenous Medical Education (LIME) Network.
-The LIME Network is a program of Medical Deans Australia and New Zealand, funded by the Australian Government Department of Health and Ageing.
-The LIME Network is hosted by the Onemda VicHealth Koori Health Unit within the Melbourne School of Population Health at the University of Melbourne.
+The LIME Network is a program of Medical Deans Australia and New Zealand, funded by the Australian Government Department of Health.
+The LIME Network is hosted by the Onemda VicHealth Koori Health Unit within the Melbourne School of Population and Global Health at the University of Melbourne.